bersling/keycloak-hcaptcha/README.md

+(forked as a backup, in case something were to happen to the original...)

 # keycloak-hcaptcha

 > I am currently not adding any new features, updates or fixes.
 Feel free to open a PR!